 Why buy a griddle pan?

-A griddle pan's design allows for a chargrilled finish complete with darkened, seared stripes and juicy, speedily cooked meat, fish or veg that’s not suffered any flavour-sapping, lengthy cooking.
+A griddle pan's design allows for a chargrilled finish, complete with darkened, seared stripes and juicy, well-cooked meat, fish or veg that still holds plenty of flavour.

 Some griddles are designed so that the space between ridges act as channels for rendered liquids that then spill down to a little moat that runs around the edge of the pan.